The New Zealand Gymnastic Association was formed in 1956. By 2012 around 350,000 New Zealanders practised gymnastics.

 The New Zealand Squash Rackets Association was founded in 1932.
 By 2012 it was called Squash New Zealand, and represented about 19,000 members in 196 clubs.

-During the 1980s Susan Devoy of Rotorua was possibly the greatest figure in international squash.
+During the 1980s Susan Devoy of Rotorua was perhaps the greatest figure in international squash.

 Table tennis, also called ping-pong, began in England in the 1880s as a winter version of tennis.
 Tournaments were held in New Zealand as early as 1902.